 Stuart’s public beaches are perfect for pulling up a chair and pulling out a good book, or you can try swimming, surfing, or snorkeling.
 Literally dozens of different location types make Hutchinson Island one of your best beach bets.
 This 23-mile-long barrier island is easily accessed via the bridge just a mile northeast of the airport.
 Look for dolphins, manatees, and sea turtles in the water and seashells on the shore.
 Stay at the Hutchinson Island Marriott Beach Resort, which offers everything from golf and tennis to tiki huts and expertly grilled steaks.

 Stuart offers several golf courses, but the Champions Club at Summerfield is the only one not lined by development.
-Instead, the course lies within an Audubon preserve, and its large, undulating greens are surrounded by slash pine, saw palmetto, and wetlands, where sandhill cranes and deer are frequent visitors.
+Instead, the course lies within an Audubon preserve, and its large, undulating greens are surrounded by slash pine, saw palmetto, and wetlands, where sandhill cranes are frequent visitors.
 The Champions Club Grill serves breakfast and lunch with a full bar, and the pro shop offers premium Srixon rental clubs.

 Sailfish Circle in downtown Stuart showcases a huge sailfish water fountain, and the surrounding streets are filled with shops, festive cafés, and nightclubs like the dockside Sailor’s Return.
 Classic films and live performances rule at the historic Lyric Theatre, while The Gafford might just have the best tuna tartare and chocolate cake ever.
 Springtime shoulder season is perfect for visiting Stuart—make it your Sun 'n Fun side trip!

 Share your favorite destination in the AOPA Hangar: Places to fly, things to do, where to eat!